1971 Nickel Value Checker: Errors List, “D”, “S” & No Mint Mark Worth

 1971-S CAM Nickel Value

-The cameo designation identifies 1971-S proof nickels displaying a distinctive visual quality that collectors find appealing.
-These pieces feature frosted design elements that contrast with mirror-like fields, an effect resulting from the proof striking process where fresh dies initially produce strong contrast.
+The CAM (cameo) designation identifies 1971-S proof nickels displaying a distinctive visual quality that collectors find appealing.
+These pieces feature frosted design elements — Jefferson’s portrait and Monticello — contrasting sharply against mirror-like fields, an effect resulting from the proof striking process where fresh dies initially produce strong contrast.

 According to auction records, a PR68 cameo specimen achieved $161 in 2001.
 While this represents a premium over basic proof examples, the pricing remains accessible for collectors seeking enhanced visual characteristics without pursuing the highest designations.